notchla/OS_project/README.md

 # BIKAYA - OS Project 2019/2020 @ UniBo
 BiKaya is an educational operative system based upon a 6 layer abstraction architecture, initially proposed by Dijkstra.
-This work is part of the operative system couse held at Alma Mater Studiorum, Bologna.
+This work is part of the operative system course held at Alma Mater Studiorum, Bologna.

 ## The project
 The final purpose of the project is to present a simple yet fully working kernel, which should be designed to be executed on two different architectures: MIPS and ARM.